seal-research/gluetest/README.md

-# Integration of Apache Commons CLI with GraalVM and Python
+# Artifact for GlueTest

-This is an artifact for our submission: for "Partial Code Translation Validation via Language Interoperability".
+This is an artifact for the paper, "GlueTest: Testing Code Translation via Language Interoperability" presented at ICSME 2024 NIER.
 It contains the following directories:

 1. `commons-cli` and `commons-csv`: original Commons CLI and CSV source code and tests
 2. `commons-cli-python` and `commons-csv-python`: translated code and tests in python